kubecost/docs/apis/monitoring-apis/cloud-cost-api.md

 {% swagger-parameter in="path" name="aggregate" required="false" %}
 Field by which to aggregate the results.
 Accepts: `invoiceEntityID`, `accountID`, `provider`, `service`, and `label:<name>`.
 Supports multi-aggregation using comma-separated lists.
 Example: `aggregate=accountID,service`
 {% endswagger-parameter %}

+{% swagger-parameter in="path" name="accumulate" type="boolean" required="false" %}
+When set to `false`, this endpoint returns daily time series data vs cumulative data.
+Default value is `false`.
+{% endswagger-parameter %}

+{% swagger-parameter in="path" name="offset" type="int" required="false" %}
+Refers to the number of line items you are offsetting.
+Pairs with `limit`.
+See the section on [Using `offset` and `limit` parameters to parse payload results](/apis/apis-overview.md#using-offset-and-limit-parameters-to-parse-payload-results) for more info.
+{% endswagger-parameter %}

+{% swagger-parameter in="path" name="limit" type="int" required="false" %}
+Refers to the number of line items per page.
+Pair with the `offset` parameter to filter your payload to specific pages of line items.
+You should also set `accumulate=true` to obtain a single list of line items, otherwise you will receive a group of line items per interval of time being sampled.
+{% endswagger-parameter %}

 {% swagger-parameter in="path" name="filterInvoiceEntityIDs" required="false" %}